cofx22/blog/posts/mongodb-indices-spring.md

 Title: Experimenting with MongoDB index creation and Spring Boot
 Date: 2023-03-29
 Tags: Java, Spring, MongoDB
+Image: assets/social/cofx-java.png
+Image-Alt: An image indicating that this post is about Java
 Issue: 7

 Creating indexes for MongoDB collections with Spring Boot is easy.